google/or-tools/ortools/dotnet/README.md

 # Introduction

-This is the documentation page for the .NET Standard 2.0 wrapper of OR-Tools.
+This is the documentation page for the .NET wrapper of OR-Tools.

 This project aim to explain how you build a .Net native (for win-x64, linux-x64 and osx-x64) nuget package using `dotnet` and few `.csproj`.